-In the article What your therapist doesn’t know, author and psychologist Tony Rousmaniere argues that therapists should incorporate metrics — data collected from questionnaires and similar measurement instruments — into our practice.
+In the article What your therapist doesn’t know, author and psychologist Tony Rousmaniere argues that therapists should incorporate psychotherapy metrics into our practice.
 In general, I very much agree with him, although it’s a complex topic with no easy answers.
-Rousmaniere, while advocating for utilizing metric-based feedback in treatment decisions, does a good job laying out both pros and cons.
-On the one hand, more and more fields are utilizing metrics as feedback to alter and improve performance, including health care.
+Rousmaniere, while advocating for metric-based treatment, does a good job laying out both pros and cons.
+On the one hand, more and more fields are utilizing metrics as feedback to alter and improve performance.
 On the other hand, psychotherapy is an extraordinarily complex and individualized piece of work that might not lend itself to influence by statistical analysis.
-Before fully embracing data-based treatment, I think it’s important to consider a number of factors.

 While I tend to keep my political views out of my professional work, I find myself tentatively venturing into the muck of some current politics with my clinician’s hat firmly on.
 A recent series of articles has examined a connection between Betsy DeVos, the (at this moment) nominee for education secretary and a company that provides neurofeedback and biofeedback services.
 Articles like What the heck is neurofeedback? from a site called Motherboard (update: the article seems to have disappeared) or DeVos-Backed Company Makes Questionable Claims on Autism, ADHD from the Education Week site don’t really bother me too much.
 And in fact these have been well rebutted by the International Society for Neurofeedback and Research.

 However, once the New York Times got into the game I felt obliged to respond.
-The language of the article (actually all the articles I’ve read) is clearly designed to suggest there is something wrong with DeVos’ relationship with the company Neurocore.
+The language of the article (actually all the articles I’ve read) are clearly designed to suggest there is something wrong with DeVos’ relationship with the company Neurocore (note: it looks like the company may not be in business anymore).
 I am not here to comment on politics, DeVos’ qualifications, whether her relationship with Neurocore is problematic or whether Neurocore does good work.